Jackiebeaugard/spring-angular/README.md

       - GET: retrieve a specific resource (by id) or a collection of resources
       - POST: create a new resource
       - PUT: update a specific resource (by id)
+      - (PATCH: updates a subset of your existing resource by id)
       - DELETE: remove a specific resource by id

 ## Step 2: Create your Model